Skittss/FourierSketcher/README.md

 # General:
 - WORKERS!
 STOP FREEZING ON ME FIREFOX!!
 - Better CSS especially sliders.
 Perhaps have a tooltip value
+- Possibly switch to java & processing for better performance and easier exports?
+Consider possibilities of using shaders too

 # ImageProcessing:
 - DONE Check recursion resets work fine